NVIDIA/spark-rapids/docs/download.md

 ### Release Notes
 New functionality and performance improvements for this release include:
 * Rocky Linux 8 support
-* Ability to build Spark RAPIDS jar using JDK 11
+* Ability to build Spark RAPIDS jars for Java versions 9+
 * Zstandard Parquet and ORC read support
 * Binary read support from parquet
 * Apache Iceberg 0.13 support